Natural Stone Industry Training Group

 Since 6 April 2016 you aren’t liable to pay employers’ NI contributions on apprentices’ wages as long as they were younger than 25 on the date they were paid.
 Make sure that your payroll manager is aware of any employees to which the exemption applies.

-The last meeting of the NSITG (and the AGM) was held on 12th May 2016 at Weymouth College coincident with the UK Masonry Skills Competition.
+The last meeting of the NSITG was held on 18th August in London.
 The minutes can can be accessed below.

 CITB Flexible and Structured Funding